 What is most "systematic" about systematic theology is not merely that it arranges its material-say, the biblical data-in this or that orderly way (that much is true of all the theological disciplines) but rather that it consciously and explicitly insists on asking "Why."
 It asks for the Sufficient Reason, the Adequate Basis, The Fountain, never resting until it has found "Reason Enough."
 Why, for what reason, finally, is this or that Christian claim made?

-By saying that systematicians asks for the "why", I am not suggesting that they do not know what it is.
-On the contrary, because they do know, at least in principle, what that sufficient reason is, the asking is meant chiefly to ask it into clarity, into the full prominence it deserves.
-Systematicians cannot even settle for the explanation, "Why, because Scripture says so."
-They persist and ask, "And, why, in turn, does Scripture say so?"
-The job of systematics is done only when the reason has been traced back to The Source: namely, God's reconciling the world unto himself in Christ Jesus-in other words, the Gospel.
+By saving that the systematician asks for the "why", I am not suggesting that he does not know what it is.
+On the contrary, because he does know, at least in principle, what that sufficient reason is, his asking is meant chiefly to ask it into clarity, into the full prominence it deserves.
+He cannot even settle for the explanation, "Why, because Scripture says so."
+He still persists and asks again, "And, why, in turn, does Scripture say so?"
+His job is done only when he has traced the reason back to The Source: namely, God's reconciling the world unto himself in Christ Jesus-in other words, the Gospel.
 The systematician's task is to "necessitate" Christ.
 (R.W.
 Bertram)